Search Pilla

 How to pick the right version

-If you close yourself and know every step, a plain list is enough.
-The moment rota staff close, the cash and security steps need to be on the screen.
-If only you close, #1 is fine.
-If anyone else does, start at #2.
+If you close yourself and know the method, the plain list is enough: #1.
+The moment rota staff close, the cash and security steps need to be on the screen: #2.

 Do you need photo proof?

 A ticked checklist says the work was done; a photo shows it.
-If a record is enough, stop at #2.
-If you want visual proof, #3 adds a photo.
+If you want visual proof, #4 adds a photo of the bar top and speed rail.

 Conclusion

-A bar close protects money and the building as much as cleanliness.
+A bar close protects money and the building as much as cleanliness, and it's the one most easily rushed or forgotten in the chaos of service.
 A recorded checklist turns "we always lock up properly" into something you can show, and something you can trace when a till is short.
-The versions above move from a simple list to a signed photo record.
+Every version above is the same simple checklist plus one addition: guidance, a signature, a photo, an AI check on the photo, or a deadline alert.
+Pick the ones your bar needs and combine them in the playground.